 Could a New Medication Be the Cause of Mom’s Increased Falls?

-Dear WM: One of the vital things that we do as caregivers is helping our older adult family members take necessary medications as prescribed, and question prescriptions that could be unnecessary.
+Dear WM: One of the vital things that we do as caregivers is to assist our older adult family members in taking necessary medications as prescribed, and question prescriptions that could be unnecessary.
 Questioning doesn’t mean that we should be antagonistic toward a doctor but asking details about prescriptions is just common sense.
 Therefore, respectful inquiries should be welcomed by physicians.

 There are, of course, other reasons that your mom has started falling frequently.
 Urinary tract infections (UTIs) can have a significant effect on an older person even if there is no reported pain.
 These effects can range from confusion to, yes, increased falling.
 For this reason, you could mention it to the doctor as a possibility.